Law Faculty Resources

 Consulting and Legal Practices

-Faculty may engage in occasional outside consulting or legal work, subject to the following rules outlined by the ABA and AALS.
+Faculty may engage in occasional outside consulting or legal work, subject to the following rules outlined by the ABA, AALS, and Lewis & Clark:

 ABA Standards for Outside Practice/Consulting:

-Regularly engaging in law practice, having an ongoing relationship with a law firm or a business, being named on a law firm letterhead, or having a professional telephone listing is prima facie evidence that an individual has “outside office or business activities” and is not a full-time faculty member under this Standard.
-If there is prima facie evidence that an individual is not a full-time faculty member, a law school shall demonstrate that the individual has a full-time commitment to teaching, research, and public service, is available to students, and is able to participate in the governance of the institution to the same extent expected of full-time faculty.
-(June 1992; 1994; August 1996)
+Regularly engaging in law practice or having an ongoing relationship with a law firm or other business creates a presumption that a faculty member is not a full-time faculty member under this Standard.
+This presumption may be rebutted if the law school is able to demonstrate that the individual has a full-time commitment to teaching, research, and public service, is available to students, and is able to participate in the governance of the law school to the same extent expected of full-time faculty.

 * * * * * * * * * * * * * * * *